AndriiPetrovDev/LocalizableStringsTool/README.md

 ### differentKeysInTranslations
 Enable or disable searching for key sets difference for language pairs
 For example “en” has 100 keys and “ru” has 110 keys.
-Most likely you want to have the same keys amount for any language and now you can see absent or added keys
+Most likely you want to have the same keys amount for any language, and now you can see absent or added keys
 default: `true`

 ### shouldAnalyzeSwift